Skip to main content

 Initialize infrastructure-pipelines repository

-Create a new Pipelines repository from the template below:
+Create a new Pipelines repository using the provided template:

-3. Select your preferred organization from the owner dropdown
+3. Select your preferred organization as the owner.

-4. Name the repo anything you like and make note of the name.
+4. Name the repository (e.g., infrastructure-pipelines) and note the name.

 GitHub form for creating a new repositoryGitHub form for creating a new repository